Layla El: Other media

 In April 2007, El and several other WWE Divas appeared in the music video for "Throw It On Me" by Timbaland and The Hives.
 During the week of 5 November 2007, she appeared on five episodes of Family Feud with other WWE wrestlers.
 On 6 February 2008 she appeared on Project Runway with several WWE Divas as part of the week's challenge.
 El also appeared on the 13 April 2008 episode of Celebrity Fit Club Boot Camp as a trainer.
 She appeared as a guest judge on an episode of Cupcake Wars alongside Alicia Fox.

 In 2012, she ranked number 95 in Maxim's Hot 100.

 Layla has appeared in six WWE video games, making her in-game debut in SmackDown vs. Raw 2009.
 Layla also appears in, SmackDown vs. Raw 2011 as DLC, WWE '12, WWE '13 as DLC, WWE 2K14 and WWE 2K16.

 Personal life

-El resides in Phoenix, Arizona.
-She previously lived in Miami and Los Angeles.
+El resides in Phoenix, Arizona, having previously lived in London, England, Miami, Florida, and Los Angeles, California.
 She announced her engagement to professional wrestler Richard Young on 28 July 2015, and the two were married on 27 November 2015.

-El's mother died in August 2008, at the age of 48, due to breast cancer.
-She had battled cancer three times in two decades.
+El's mother died in August 2008, at the age of 48, of breast cancer, after suffering from it three times in two decades.
 In October 2012, El appeared in a commercial from the WWE and Susan G. Komen for the Cure to promote awareness for finding a cure for breast cancer.
 She incorporated infinity symbols on her wrestling attire as a tribute to her mother.